 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

-I offer flexible appointments throughout the week including some evenings and on Saturdays.
+I offer flexible appointments throughout the week including some evenings.
 Appointments do not need to be at the same time each week.

 There is ample on street parking at my home and a regular bus service from Gravesend Railway Station and the Town Centre.
 The bus stop is a 5 minute walk.